Skip to main content

 • Two-bedroom apartments: $2,200 to $3,500+

 I always tell my clients to consider the total cost of living, not just rent.
 Many downtown apartments include utilities, and you might save significantly on transportation costs.
-Some buildings offer incentives like a month of free rent or waived application fees, especially during slower leasing periods.
+Some buildings offer incentives like a month of free rent or waived application fees—especially during slower leasing periods.
+You’ve just got to know when to look.

-Parking is another consideration that can add $100 to $300 monthly to your housing costs.
-However, if you’re able to rely on public transportation, ride-sharing, or walking, you might find you don’t need a car at all—something many of my clients discover and love about downtown living.
+There’s also parking to think about—that’s another $100 to $300 on top of your monthly rent.
+But if you’re able to rely on public transportation, ride-sharing, or walking, you might find you don’t need a car at all—something many of my clients discover and love about downtown living.

 What Amenities Should You Look For in a Dallas Apartment?

-After helping hundreds of clients choose apartments, I’ve learned which amenities truly enhance daily life versus those that just look good in marketing photos.
+After helping hundreds of families and individuals choose apartments, I’ve learned which amenities truly enhance daily life versus those that just look good in marketing photos.
+There’s a big difference, and it’s one you won’t figure out from a website alone.

-First, prioritize the basics: reliable air conditioning (crucial in Texas summers), good water pressure, and adequate storage space.
+First, prioritize the basics: reliable air conditioning (it’s a must in Texas summers—trust me), good water pressure, and adequate storage space.
 I’ve seen too many clients get dazzled by flashy amenities while overlooking these fundamentals.

 High-Value Apartment Amenities: